 Safety guidelines shall be understood and followed by all individuals while on the job site.
-Violation of these guidelines, either in job performance or in the letter of Construction Safety and Health Program, particularly those that are Immediately Dangerous to Life and Health (IDLH), will result in work stoppage until safety requirements are properly fulfilled.
+Violation of these guidelines, either in job performance or in the letter of Construction Safety and Health Program, will result in work stoppage until safety requirements are properly fulfilled.
 The Contractor's project manager shall review the specific violation and identify/implement proper corrective action prior to continuance of the work activity for which the violation was identified.

-The Contractor Project Specific Construction Safety and Health Program shall be prepared and submitted to SAWS prior to the Pre-Construction Conference and will be reviewed by SAWS leadership prior to the issuance of a notice to proceed with Construction Phase Activities.
+The Contractor's Project Specific Construction Safety and Health Program shall be prepared and submitted to SAWS prior to the Pre-Construction Conference and will be reviewed prior to the issuance of a notice to proceed with Construction Phase Activities.

-SAFETY RESPONSIBILITIES, AUTHORITY AND ACCOUNTABILITY
+902.3 SAFETY RESPONSIBILITIES, AUTHORITY AND ACCOUNTABILITY:

-The principal organizations involved in carrying out the Construction Safety and Health Program include the financing and regulatory agencies, the facility Owner/Operator, the San Antonio Water System (SAWS), and its Safety and Environmental Health (representatives), the preparer of the construction documents (the Engineer), the Contractor Project Manager, the Construction Contractor, and all Subcontractors.
+The principal organizations involved in carrying out the Construction Safety and Health Program include the financing and regulatory agencies, the facility Owner/Operator, the San Antonio Water System (SAWS), and its representative, the preparer of the construction documents (the Engineer), the Contractor Project Manager, the Safety & Environmental Health Professional (Representative), the Construction Contractor, and all Subcontractors.
 The responsibilities for each of these organizations and representatives are presented in the following paragraphs.